 Most places will only accept second-hand items that are clean and can be resold; anything that is broken or not in good condition will need to go to the tip instead.

 Here are some of the top places on the Gold Coast you can donate your furniture, and many have pick up delivery services.
+The team at The Removals Group can assist providing any extra information you may need!

 Not all the Salvos stores on the Gold Coast will accept furniture so it’s a good idea to call ahead and find out what they are accepting.
 100 per cent of sales go to supporting The Salvation Army programme which gives to people in need in the community.
 They can arrange a pick-up service in most areas on the Gold Coast.